ohjeyy93/MaRS/r_scripts/README.md

 # R Code to generate figures using data outputs from MaRS pipeline

-# Read depth data

 ### Reportable SNPs
 #### Visualize the distribution of read depths for each reportable variant at each MaRS loci